 Volunteering at the Department of Corrections

 The Department of Corrections has many opportunities for volunteers located throughout Washington, to help the agency as well as thousands of offenders confined in facilities or on supervision.
-Download the volunteer guidebook for more information.

 The Prison Rape Elimination Act (PREA) was signed into federal law September of 2003.
 DOC designed and implemented training for staff, contractors, volunteers, and offenders about PREA.
 The PREA pamphlet for volunteers provides information for volunteers on the PREA act and volunteer responsibilities.